What is my available balance?

 If you make a purchase with your debit card, the merchant may request authorization for an initial amount and send us the actual transaction amount later for payment.
 This is often the case in places where you can add a tip to your bill (such as restaurants or salons), hotels and car rental agencies, where there can be a significant difference between the amount that's authorized initially (authorization hold amount) and the actual transaction amount.
 The initially authorized amount appears in your pending transactions, but the actual transaction amount is deducted from your account.

-For most debit card purchases, we receive the payment request, including the actual transaction amount, within three business days of the transaction.
-If we don't receive a final payment request from the merchant within three business days, we assume the transaction was not actually made.
-We then credit the funds back to your available balance.
+For most debit card purchases, we receive the payment request, including the actual transaction amount, within three (3) business days of the transaction.
+If we don't receive a final payment request from the merchant within three (3) business days, [or up to thirty (30) business days for certain types of debit or ATM card transactions including but not limited to car rental transactions, cash transactions, and international transactions], we release the authorization hold on the transaction.
+We then remove the transaction from your list of pending transactions and add the funds back to your available balance.

 If we receive the payment request at a later date, the actual transaction amount will be deducted from your account at that time.
 Keep track of your transactions and ensure you have sufficient funds in your accounts to cover the final payment.